lupyuen/lupyuen.github.io/src/lvgl.md

 _Is there a workaround?_

-Right now we access the structs for Color, Display Buffer, Display Driver and Input Driver __inside C Functions__...
+Our workaround is to access the structs for Color, Display Buffer, Display Driver and Input Driver __inside C Functions__...

 -   [__"Fix Opaque Type"__](https://lupyuen.github.io/articles/lvgl#fix-opaque-types)